The Best Black Friday and Cyber Monday Email Campaigns

 Animated GIFs in email increase CTR by 26%.
 Since Black Friday and Cyber Monday are one of the biggest days for email, there’s no better time to incorporate a GIF in your campaign.

-Plus, give Forever 21 a few points for the simplicity of their design and CTA.
+Plus, we give Forever 21 a few points for the simplicity of their design and CTA.
 Job well done.

 Lou and Grey